In this guide we’ll take a look at the best air compressors on the market.

 This Cobra Air Tools 50 Litre Air Compressor also has a 50-litre tank as well as a 2.5 HP motor.
-The compressor produces a psi of 115 and 9.6 CFM air displacement.
+The compressor produces a max psi of 115 and can displace 9.6 CFM of air.
 The compressor can easily power paint sprayers and air tool such as nail guns as well as inflating tyres.
-This is the heaviest of the compressors I tested but is still quite easy to manoeuvre due to the two sturdy wheels.
+This is quite a heavy compressor yet easy to manoeuvre due to the two sturdy wheels.

-If you are looking for the best air compressor around then this is another great choice.
-It was easy to set up and use and provided plenty of pressure for both paint spraying and powering a nail gun.
+This is also one of the best air compressors around.
+It is easy to set up and use and provides plenty of pressure for most diy tasks, including paint spraying and powering nail guns.

 This SGS Air Compressor also has a 50-litre tank as well as a 2.5 HP motor.
-The compressor produces a psi of 115 and 9.6 CFM air displacement.
+It can produce a 115 psi and displace 9.6 CFM of air.
 The compressor can power paint sprayers and air tools such as nail guns with ease, as well as inflating tyres.
 It is relatively quiet to operate, can easily be wheeled around the workshop and is CE certified for peace of mind.

-This compact and lightweight Draper Tools 24975 Air Compressor is the best air compressor if you want a small machine for jobs such as inflating tyres.
-It produces 116 psi and 4.2 CFM making it ideal for smaller household tasks.
-It may not be powerful enough for really power-hungry air tools, though.
+This compact and lightweight Draper Tools 24975 Air Compressor is the best air compressor if you want a smaller machine for the workshop or garage, producing 116 psi and 4.2 CFM.
+It may be found a little wanting for really power-hungry air tools, though.

 The compressor is easy to set up and use and small enough to tuck away in a cupboard.